Ms Ishrat Hossain

 Conflict, Civil War, Foreign Policy Analysis, International Relations Theory, Myanmar, Bangladesh

 Ishrat is a Commonwealth Scholar (2016) pursuing her DPhil in International Relations as a member of Linacre College.
-Her research explores transnational dynamics of violence in the borderlands areas focusing on the Bangladesh-Myanmar border.
-She is particularly interested in communal violence, especially among the Buddhist and Muslim population in South Asia.
+Her research explores dynamics of communal violence in the borderlands areas focusing on the Bangladesh-Myanmar border.
+She is particularly interested in the conflict/peace nexus among the Buddhist and Muslim population in South Asia.

 Before starting her DPhil at Oxford, Ishrat worked as a public information expert and political analyst.
 Most recently she was the Head of New Media at UNDP Bangladesh's Country Office.
 Prior to joining UNDP, Ishrat worked briefly as the Political Advisor to the German ambassador in Bangladesh.
 She has also worked for a number of development organisations and diplomatic missions in Bangladesh starting her career as the Communications officer of the joint communications unit of British High Commission and DFID in 2009.